MCP server

 Connecting

-The MCP server speaks streamable HTTP and authenticates with your Waveform access token as a Bearer token.
+The MCP server speaks streamable HTTP and authenticates with a personal API key as a Bearer token.

 {